AlphaGreen5/Wallpaper_Crawler/README.md

 and in linux run the file in cmd using "python install.py" without quotes.

 ## **Why using wallpaper downloader ?**

 .
-It's easy to run.
+It's easy to run
 .
-Either type the address of the folder or browse for the folder.
+Either type the address of the folder or browse for the folder
 .
-Fast wallpaper downloading.
+Fast wallpaper downloading
 .
 Want to change the wallpaper in the middle of the download, just change the name and hit the download button